-TABLE 3.
-Algorithms and functionality supported with each profile concept of I-pictures, P-pictures and B-pictures as introduced in Figure 10 is fully retained in MPEG-2 to achieve efficient motion prediction and to assist random access functionality.
+The MPEG-2 algorithm defined in the MAIN Profile is a straightforward extension of the MPEG-1 coding scheme to accommodate coding of interlaced video, while retaining the full range of functionality provided by MPEG-1.
+Identical to the MPEG-1 standard, the MPEG-2 coding algorithm is based on the general Hybrid DCT/DPCM coding scheme as outlined in Fig. 9, incorporating a macroblock structure, motion compensation and coding modes for conditional replenishment of macroblocks.
+The concept of I-pictures, P-pictures, and B-pictures as introduced in Fig. 10 is fully retained in MPEG-2 to achieve efficient motion prediction and to assist random access functionality.
 Notice that the algorithm defined with the MPEG-2 SIMPLE Profile is basically identical with the one in the MAIN Profile, except that no B-picture prediction modes are allowed at the encoder.
-Thus, the additional implementation complexity and the additional frame stores necessary for the decoding of B-pictures are not required for MPEG-2 decoders only conforming to the SIMPLE Profile.
+Thus the additional implementation complexity and the additional frame stores necessary for the decoding of B-pictures are not required for MPEG-2 decoders only conforming to the SIMPLE Profile.